peteroupc/html3dutil/doc/H3DU.MathUtil.md

 The projection returned by this method only scales and/or shifts the view, so that objects with the same size won't appear smaller as they get more distant from the "camera".

-When just this matrix is used to transform vertices, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -1 to 1.
+When just this matrix is used to transform vertices, the x-, y-, and z-coordinates within the view volume (as is the case in WebGL) will range from -1 to 1.
-For a matrix in which Z coordinates range from 0 to 1, divide the 11th and 15th elements of the result (zero-based indices 10 and 14) by 2, then add 0.5 to the 15th element.
+For a matrix in which z-coordinates range from 0 to 1, divide the 11th and 15th elements of the result (zero-based indices 10 and 14) by 2, then add 0.5 to the 15th element.

 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.